dashincubator/dash-incubator-app/rules.md

 The description field of the task, i.e more broadly the requirements by which the task will be assessed as completed or not, is up to the discretion of the Admin.

-Unless the Task is a small piece of work that’s easy to test / know if it’s completed correctly, the Admin should link some info from the Task description describing the criteria for completion of the task.
+Unless the Task is a small piece of work that’s easy to test / know if it’s completed correctly, the Admin should link some info from the Task description describing the criteria for finishing the task.

 For Specification tasks, the scope could be quite broad, for example R&D that’s required, feasibility studies, analysis..
 It’s up to the admin to decide how best to define Tasks to achieve the best results.